-106. The COVID-19 pandemic impacted significantly on all Council services during 2020 and 2021 and continued to influence services during 2022 as we planned to recover and to establish a "new normal".
+91. The COVID-19 pandemic impacted significantly on all Council services during 2020 and 2021 and will continue to be a major factor in the coming year as we plan to recover and to establish a "new normal".
 Service delivery approaches, workforce, technical capability and budgets have all had to be amended to recognise this.
-Grant funding was provided in 2020/21 and 2021/22 and has been used to cover both unfunded COVID service costs and local community pandemic related pressures.
+Grant funding was provided in 2020/21 and 2021/22 and Councils have been permitted additional fiscal flexibilities to allow them to meet any unfunded short term COVID-19 related revenue costs from capital sources if required.
 The position must continue to be carefully monitored in the coming years so that any such COVID-19 related costs are clearly identified and funding secured so as to minimise additional pressure on already strained service revenue budgets.